CSU Affordable Learning Solutions and Chico's CALS campaign

 In 2010, the California State University Chancellor’s Office launched the CSU’s Affordable Learning Solutions (ALS) campaign “to enable faculty to choose and provide quality educational content that is more affordable for their students."
 The CSU's ALS website provides some very helpful tools to assist faculty in finding Open Textbooks, Open Course materials, and more.

-In 2012, our campus launched its own campaign, calling it Chico Affordable Learning Solutions or CALS for short.
+In the spring of 2012, our campus launched its own campaign, calling it Chico Affordable Learning Solutions or CALS for short.
 Our first project was a workshop in March of 2012 (see below).
-More recently we launched a new local website for CALS at this address: http://www.csuchico.edu/cals/ and a project, the Textbook Alternatives Project, to address the problem of high cost textbooks faced by all of our students.
+More recently we launched a new local website for CALS at this address: http://www.csuchico.edu/cals/ and a project, the Textbook Alternatives Project or TAP, to address the problem of high cost textbooks faced by all of our students.

 News and Announcements